JuanCarniglia/area3d_vis/README.md

 The visualization needs one Metric (Count, Avg, Sum, Max, Min) which will be the Z value, and two Aggregators (X, Y).

+The X and Y Aggregations should be Terms aggregations (in the example, over the property xposition and yposition correspondingly).

 In this example I'm plotting the performance indicators of an imaginary, solar panel array.

 You need to install first Vis.js !